anishkr224/SheShield/README.md

 7. **Alerting via SMS**:
    - Uses Twilio’s API for sending SMS alerts in case of detected incidents (enter your Twilio credentials in the `sms()` function).

-### Result:

-Below are the resulting videos and images.
+### Result: Below are the resulting videos and images.
+- Detection of a Woman Surrounded by Men:

 ![Result video](./SheShield/Output/output_video1.gif)

+- Violence detection:
 ![Result video](./SheShield/Output/output_video2.gif)

 - **Result Images**